Moroni 7-9

 • Your bishop has asked you to read the Book of Mormon every day.
 Sometimes scripture words are hard for you to understand.
 Ask yourself, “Does reading the scriptures every day help me to do good and persuade me to believe in Christ?”

-If I have faith, I can do whatever God needs me to do.
+If I have faith in Jesus Christ, I can do whatever He needs me to do.

 Moroni 7:33